-This Article does not apply to commodities referred to in point 1 of Article 10.3.3.
+This article does not apply to commodities referred to in point 1 of Article 10.3.3.

-Importation of live aquatic animals for aquaculture from a country, zone or compartment not declared free from infection with G. salaris
+Importation of aquatic animals for aquaculture from a country, zone or compartment not declared free from infection with G. salaris

-- 1) When importing, for aquaculture, live aquatic animals of species referred to in Article 10.3.2. from a country, zone or compartment not declared free from infection with G. salaris, the Competent Authority of the importing country should: - a) require an international aquatic animal health certificate issued by the Competent Authority of the exporting country attesting that: - i) the aquatic animals have been held, immediately prior to export, in water with a salinity of at least 25 parts per thousand for a continuous period of at least 14 days; and - ii) no other live aquatic animals of the species referred to in Article 10.3.2. have been introduced during that period;
+When importing for aquaculture, aquatic animals of a species referred to in Article 10.3.2. from a country, zone or compartment not declared free from infection with G. salaris, the Competent Authority of the importing country should assess the risk in accordance with Chapter 2.1. and consider the risk mitigation measures in points 1 and 2 below.